digitranslab/fwego/docs/technical/undo-redo-guide.md

 ### Actions

-A ActionType is a class which defines how to `do`, `undo` and `redo` a particular action in Baserow.
+A ActionType is a class which defines how to `do`, `undo` and `redo` a particular action in Fwego.
 It can freely use Handlers to do the logic, but it almost certainly shouldn't call any other ActionType's unless it is some sort of `meta` ActionAction if we ever have one.
 ActionTypes will be retrieved from a registry given a type and triggered by `API` methods ( e.g. `action_type_registry.get_by_type(DeleteWorkspaceAction).do(user, workspace_to_delete)`).

-1. In `backend/src/baserow/core/actions/registries.py` there is a `action_type_registry`
+1. In `backend/src/fwego/core/actions/registries.py` there is a `action_type_registry`
    which can be used to register `ActionType`'s
 2. An `ActionType` must implement `do`/`undo`/`redo` methods.
     1. `do` Performs the action when a user requests it to happen, it must also save